LIN Media: History

-LIN TV purchased WAPA-TV in San Juan, Puerto Rico in October.
-In April 2000, LIN TV acquired WLFI-TV, serving West Lafayette, Indiana as well as Lafayette, Indiana in exchange for 66% of WAND.
-LIN continued to provide management oversight for WAND for several years after the swap was completed.
+LIN TV purchased WAPA-TV in San Juan, Puerto Rico, in October.
+In April 2000, LIN TV acquired WLFI-TV in Lafayette, Indiana, in exchange for 66% of WAND.
+LIN continued to provide management oversight for WAND.

-LIN TV purchased WWLP in Springfield, Massachusetts in 2000.
+LIN TV purchased WWLP in Springfield, Massachusetts, in 2000.
 In 2001, LIN TV acquired WJPX and two satellite facilities in Puerto Rico, and the secondary commercial license of PBS member station WNEQ in Buffalo from the Western New York Public Broadcasting Association, re-launching it as commercial station WNLO.

-The company exercised and closed on options to purchase WOTV in Battle Creek, Michigan and WVBT in Norfolk, Virginia, both stations that it had already managed, in January 2002.
+The company exercised and closed on options to purchase WOTV in Battle Creek, Michigan, and WVBT in Norfolk, Virginia, both stations that it had already managed, in January 2002.

 In February, LIN TV agreed to acquire seven stations in six markets from Sunrise Television.
 The transaction of the stations was completed in May.
 Also in May, LIN TV completed the issuance of 19.55 million shares of Class A Common Stock through its initial public offering on the New York Stock Exchange.

 In December 2002, LIN TV announced the sale of two television stations in Abilene and San Angelo, Texas.
 This was followed in January 2004 by the sale of a station in Flint, Michigan.

+In 2004, LIN TV announced that they signed a deal with NBC to switch its Dayton station WDTN, along with LIN-operated WAND, from ABC to NBC.
+In both markets, Sinclair Broadcast Group owned the previous NBC affiliates, which signed with ABC.

-In February 2005, LIN TV announced purchase of two UPN stations WWHO in Columbus and WNDY in Indianapolis from Viacom.
-In late August 2005, LIN TV purchased several stations from Emmis Communications: the stations purchased were WALA-TV and WBPG (now WFNA) in Mobile, Alabama, WTHI-TV in Terre Haute, Indiana, KRQE in Albuquerque, New Mexico, and WLUK-TV in Green Bay, Wisconsin.
-In July 2006, LIN announced the planned purchase a second station in New Mexico, KASA-TV, from Raycom Media.
+In February 2005, LIN TV announced purchase of two UPN stations from Viacom: WWHO in Columbus, Ohio, and WNDY-TV in Indianapolis.
+In late August 2005, LIN TV purchased several stations from Emmis Communications: WALA-TV and WBPG (now WFNA) in Mobile, Alabama, WTHI-TV in Terre Haute, Indiana, KRQE in Albuquerque, New Mexico, and WLUK-TV in Green Bay, Wisconsin.
+In July 2006, LIN announced the planned purchase of a second station in New Mexico, KASA-TV, from Raycom Media.

 In May 2006, LIN TV announced the sale of Puerto Rico stations WAPA-TV and WJPX to InterMedia Partners for $130 million.

 In November 2007, LIN TV completed the sale of its share of WAND to Block Communications.
 With this sale, LIN TV no longer manages the station.

-On October 3, 2008, LIN TV's stations were dropped from Time Warner Cable, due to a dispute over "retransmission fees."
+On October 3, 2008, LIN TV's stations were dropped from Time Warner Cable, due to a dispute over "retransmission fees".
 LIN's stations returned to Time Warner on October 29, 2008.